 This is not gentrification, it is a relatively new economic reality: housing as a financial product, an investment of choice for corporate finance, a place to park money.
 More and more cities are servicing the wishes of global capital over the needs of most of their population.

 So how do we push back and reclaim the streets?
 In New York, London, Barcelona, Seoul and Valparaiso, this incisive documentary by investigative filmmaker Fredrik Gertten follows Leilani Farha, UN Special Rapporteur on the right to adequate housing, as she meets with residents, mayors, campaigners and economists to reclaim housing as a human right, not a commodity.

-Leilani Farha and director Fredrik Gertten will be discussing the international housing crisis following the screening on Friday 28th February.
+Leilani Farha and director Fredrik Gertten discussed the international housing crisis following the screening on Friday 28th February.

 PLEASE NOTE: THERE WILL BE NO ADVERTS PLAYED BEFORE FILMS IN THE BERTHA DOCHOUSE SCREEN.
 ALL FEATURES WILL START PROMPTLY FOLLOWING A SELECTION OF TRAILERS.